aprilggg/Lightning_Analysis_NWRA/README.md

 <a id="acknowledgements"></a>

 ## Acknowledgements
+WWLLN Data Acknowledgment - The authors are using data from the World Wide Lightning Location Network, a collaborative consortium of over 70 worldwide collaborators, managed at the University of Washington.

 Thank you to our sponsors, Dr. Jeremy Thomas and Dr. Natalia Solorzano at NWRA, for making this project happen.

-WWLLN Data Acknowledgment - The authors are using data from the World Wide Lightning Location Network, a collaborative consortium of over 70 worldwide collaborators, managed at the University of Washington.
+Special thanks to our UW MSDS capstone coordinator, Dr. Megan Hazen, for organizing the capstone projects and guiding us for the past two quarters.